jingwenhuang96/Udacity_Starbucks_Capstone/README.md

 ### Dataset Overview

 This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.
-The data is contained in three files:
+There is a folder call 'data' containing three files:

 - portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 -  profile.json - demographic data for each customer